What services does Thomas Embling Hospital deliver?

 Once the expansion project is complete, an enhanced, safer and more usable Fairlea East Oval will be available for the community and sporting groups.
 A pedestrian footpath, permanent lighting, reoriented cricket pitch and additional permanent parking will be established and funded by the project.

-The VHBA and Parks Victoria have been working together to upgrade another oval to ensure sporting groups can continue to train and play while Fairlea East Oval is unavailable for use.
+The VHBA and Parks Victoria have been working together to upgrade another oval.
+This will ensure sporting groups can continue to train and play while Fairlea East Oval is unavailable for use.

 Will there be impacts from construction?